William Shakespear (explorer): Aftermath

 It has been suggested by some authorities, notably St. John Philby, that the Arab Revolt against the Ottoman Empire might have been very differently directed if Shakespear had survived, that the British would have supported and armed Ibn Sa'ud rather than Sherif Hussein ibn Ali.

-"His death... was a great loss to his country, but it was a disaster to the Arab cause.
+His death... was a great loss to his country, but it was a disaster to the Arab cause.
 It must certainly be reckoned in the small category of individual events which have changed the course of history.
-Had he survived to continue a work for which he was so eminently suited, it is extremely doubtful whether subsequent campaigns of Lawrence would ever have taken place in the west..."
+Had he survived to continue a work for which he was so eminently suited, it is extremely doubtful whether subsequent campaigns of Lawrence would ever have taken place in the west...

-Arabia, H. St. John Philby, London (1930), pp. 233–234.

 Percy Cox replaced Shakespear as the United Kingdom's liaison to Ibn Saud and held this position until 1922.
 Cox facilitated the signing of the Treaty of Darin, on the island of Tarut on 26 December 1915.